 - Finally, the master sends instructions to the relevant agent(s), who reports back when finished.

-Note: Understand the similarities and differences between some of the infrastructure tools listed above by referring to Ansible vs. Terraform vs. Puppet: Which to Choose?
+Note: Understand the similarities and differences between some of the infrastructure tools listed above by referring to our article on Terraform vs. Puppet.

 Jenkins is an open-source system-agnostic CI/CD platform that features integration, testing, and deployment technologies for pipeline automation.
 DevOps teams use Jenkins to: